-Mileage shall be determined by the odometer reading of the motor vehicle, but may be subject to review for reasonableness by the Appointing Authority who shall use the Milo Mileage Guidebook or a Web-based service as a guide.
+Mileage shall be determined by the odometer reading of the motor vehicle, but may be subject to review for reasonableness by the Appointing Authority who shall use a Web-based service as a guide.

 Effective July 10, 2005, employees shall be reimbursed for reasonable associated costs for parking and tolls for authorized travel.